Raul Castro Fast Facts

 1991 - Helps Cuba navigate a severe financial crisis after the fall of the Soviet Union.

-October 1997 - Cuba's Communist Party officially designates Raul Castro as Fidel Castro's successor should he die or be unable to perform his duties.
+October 1997 - Cuba's Communist Party officially designates Raul as Fidel's successor should he die or be unable to perform his duties.

-2001 - In an interview with Cuban state television, Raul Castro says he'd like to see Cuba improve its relationship with the United States: "I am among those who believe that it would be in imperialism's interest to try, with our irreconcilable differences, to normalize relations as much as possible during Fidel's life."
+2001 - In an interview with Cuban state television, Castro says he'd like to see Cuba improve its relationship with the United States: "I am among those who believe that it would be in imperialism's interest to try, with our irreconcilable differences, to normalize relations as much as possible during Fidel's life."

-July 31, 2006 - Fidel Castro temporarily hands over power to Raul while undergoing intestinal surgery.
+July 31, 2006 - Fidel temporarily hands over power to Raul while undergoing intestinal surgery.

-February 19, 2008 - Fidel Castro, in a letter, resigns from office.
+February 19, 2008 - Fidel, in a letter, resigns from office.
 This paves the way for the National Assembly to select Raul as Cuba's new leader.

-February 24, 2008 - Raul Castro is chosen by Cuba's National Assembly to be the country's new president.

-April 28, 2008 - Announces that many death row prisoners will have their sentences commuted as part of a reform agenda.

 December 2008 - Makes first international trip as president, visiting Venezuela's president Hugo Chavez.

-March 2, 2009 - Reorganizes his Cabinet, replacing long-time aides to Fidel Castro.
+March 2, 2009 - Reorganizes his Cabinet, replacing long-time aides to Fidel.

 April 6, 2009 - Meets with visiting members of the US Congressional Black Caucus.